GospelBG/ChatPointsTTV/README.md

 * **Channel Username***: The channel(s) that will be listened for rewards, bits and subs.
 (In case of multiple channels, they must be added as a list: `["channel_1", "channel_2", "..."]`)
 * **Custom Client ID**: Client ID used for key-based authorization.
 Leave commented if it's not being used.
 * **Custom Access Token**: Access token used for key-based authorization.
 Leave commented if it's not being used.
+* **Ignore Offline Events**: If enabled, events from offline streamers will be ignored.
 * **Show Chat**: If enabled, your stream chat will be shown in-game to all players in the server.
 * **Chat Blacklist**: List of usernames of chat bots and other users that will be ignored for the in-game stream chat.
 * **Channel Point Rewards***: A list containing all **channel point rewards** that you want an action set up.
 See [Reward Actions](#reward-actions) for more information.